 A History Fraught with Strife

-The “Holy Land” of three world religions looks back on a long history of strife between different peoples and faiths, under various rulers and empires, from Roman antiquity to the British colonial mandate after World War I. For example, a history-savvy expat moving to Israel might not be surprised to learn that Jerusalem was destroyed twice and attacked over 50 times since its foundation.
+The “Holy Land” of three world religions looks back on a long history of strife between different peoples and faiths, under various rulers and empires, from Roman antiquity to the British colonial mandate after World War I. It hardly comes as a surprise that the ancient city of Jerusalem has been destroyed twice and attacked over 50 times since its foundation.

 Preparations and Entry Procedures

-As a foreign national about to move to Israel for professional or familial reasons, you should adhere to some basic safety rules.
+As a foreign national new to Israel, you should adhere to some basic safety rules.
 Once you have settled in, you’ll probably follow the example of your more relaxed Israeli colleagues and neighbors.

-In the beginning, it might help to remember that Israel is unfortunately a potential hotbed of conflict.
-All expats moving to Israel should find out where their nearest embassy or consulate is, if it has an emergency number to call after office hours, and whether it offers an enrolment list for the citizens under its jurisdiction.
+It is important to remember that Israel is unfortunately a potential hotbed of conflict.
+All expats should find out where their nearest embassy or consulate is, if it has an emergency number to call after office hours, and whether it offers an enrolment list for the citizens under its jurisdiction.
 Check the embassy’s security updates regularly.

-Visitors and expats with a Palestinian ID number (or with parents or grand-parents still living in Gaza or the West Bank) are required to carry a Palestinian passport, even if they are citizens of another country.
-If this applies to you, get in touch with the closest Israeli Embassy or Consulate and ask them about necessary documents and travel arrangements: Entering the country via Ben Gurion Airport is also restricted.
+Visitors and expats with a Palestinian ID number (or anyone listed in the Palestinian Population Registry) are required to carry a Palestinian passport, even if they are citizens of another country, and cannot enter Israel without advance permission.
+If this applies to you, get in touch with the closest Israeli Embassy or Consulate and ask them about necessary documents and travel arrangements, including your point of entry and departure.

 Basic Safety Advice for Israel